Harshit-Ch/N-Queens/README.md

 ![image](https://github.com/user-attachments/assets/19a217fb-1c36-4589-bcaf-3134aba7e34b)

-We can also solve the NQueens problem with providing an initial position in the form of co-ordinates.
+Have also solve the NQueens problem with providing an initial position in the form of co-ordinates.

-We have also added a verbose param such that if the user doesn't want the list of queen placements, we can ignore them.
+Have also added a verbose param such that if the user doesn't want the list of queen placements, we can ignore them.

 TODO: instead of printing all moves, we can just print the list of notations with queens placed